-While the possibilities are endless, I can provide several reasons why a mortgage might be declined.
+While the possibilities are endless, I can provide several reasons why a mortgage loan might be declined.

 Let’s start with credit, which is a biggie.
-First off, if your credit score isn’t above a certain level, your application might be declined.
+First off, if your credit score isn’t above a certain level, your home loan application might be declined.

 Staying in the credit realm, what’s on your credit report could hurt you as well.
 If you have recent mortgage lates, you could be denied for a subsequent mortgage.